GraysonCox/sddec20-05/NetworkMasterNode/README.md

 #### Building

-Run the `build.sh` script in this directory to build the `UserApplication` and `BackendApplication` Docker containers.
+Run `make build` in this directory to build the `UserApplication` and `BackendApplication` Docker containers.

 #### Starting

-Run the `start.sh` script in this directory to run the applications in the background.
+Run `make start` script in this directory to run the applications in the background.

 #### Stopping

-Run `stop.sh` to stop the Docker containers.
+Run `make stop` to stop the Docker containers.

 ## Other Notes